pranaykalita/AutoLayerset/README.md

 # Auto Compositing layer Setup

 ## Overview
 "Auto Compositing Setup" is a Blender add-on that auto-configures render layer & file output nodes in the Node Editor.
 It avoids duplicates, sets output paths & formats (PNG, JPEG, etc.), & removes unused nodes.
-For Blender 3.0.0+, it enhances Compositing workflows with a simple UI.
+For Blender 4.0.0+, it enhances Compositing workflows with a simple UI.

-- **Author**: pranaykalita
-- **Version**: 1.0
-- **Blender Compatibility**: 3.0.0 and above
-- **Location**: Node Editor > Compositing

 ## Installation
 1. Download the script (`auto_compositing_setup.py`).